Hyperglycemia and Adverse Pregnancy Outcomes (HAPO Study)

 Tested

-Treatment for mild gestational diabetes (diet, exercise, and insulin)
+Treatment of mild gestational diabetes (diet, glucose monitoring, insulin if needed)

 Population